yugasun/site/content/stack/dynamodb.md

 **What are DynamoDB streams and what are they for?** DynamoDB streams store the activity from a DynamoDB table and provide you with an easy way to act on your database updates.
 For example, you may wish to use DynamoDB streams with Amazon Lambda in order to run automation in your system whenever a new user is created in your DynamoDB table.

-**Can DynamoDB sort key****s** **be null?** Not if your DynamoDB table has a composed index, which requires a partition key and a sort key.
+**Can DynamoDB sort keys be null?** Not if your DynamoDB table has a composed index, which requires a partition key and a sort key.
 Creating an entry without a sort key in this case will fail with a schema validation error.

 **Where are DynamoDB backups stored?** The backups for DynamoDB tables are stored within AWS, but this data is not publicly available.
 You can’t download a DynamoDB backup; all you can do is restore it into a DynamoDB table.